dakshx9/IconCanvas/README.md

 ## 🚀 Overview

-**Icony Studio** is a feature-rich, browser-based design tool that combines the power of icon search, canvas editing, and real-time collaboration.
+**IconCanvas** is a feature-rich, browser-based design tool that combines the power of icon search, canvas editing, and real-time collaboration.
 Create stunning graphics, presentations, and icon compositions with an intuitive drag-and-drop interface.

 ## ✨ Features

 ### 🔍 Smart Icon Search
-- **Iconify Integration**: Access 200,000+ icons from popular icon sets (Material, Lucide, Heroicons, Font Awesome, and more)
+- **Freepik Integration**: Access 200,000+ icons from popular icon sets (Material, Lucide, Heroicons, Font Awesome, and more)
 - **AI-Powered Search**: Intelligent search suggestions to find the perfect icon
 - **Quick Preview**: Hover to preview icons before adding to canvas